-These Fair Dealing Guidelines were prepared by the Copyright Coordinator, in collaboration with the Copyright Advisory Committee and adopted by the University of Saskatchewan (U of S) in November 2012.
+These Fair Dealing Guidelines were prepared by the copyright coordinator, in collaboration with the Copyright Advisory Committee and adopted by the University of Saskatchewan (USask) in November 2012.
 The guidelines below (the "Guidelines") are based on recommended fair dealing guidelines created by Universities Canada (formerly the Association of Universities and Colleges of Canada).

 Faculty, teaching staff and other staff may copy, in paper or electronic form, Short Excerpts (defined below) from a copyright-protected work, which includes literary works, musical scores, sound recordings and audiovisual works (collectively, a “Work”) within the university environment for the purposes of research, private study, criticism, review, news reporting, parody, satire, or education in accordance with these Guidelines.
-Other sources of permission (including permission from a copyright holder) will be required where the copy falls outside of these Guidelines (See the U of S Getting Permission from a Copyright Owner page).
+Other sources of permission (including permission from a copyright holder) will be required where the copy falls outside of these Guidelines (See the USask getting permission from a copyright owner page).

-- A single copy of a Short Excerpt (defined below) from a Work may be provided to each student registered or engaged in a course, unit or program of academic, continuing, professional or vocational study administered or hosted by U of S, including a person who is granted deferred standing in a course:
+- A single copy of a Short Excerpt (defined below) from a Work may be provided to each student registered or engaged in a course, unit or program of academic, continuing, professional or vocational study administered or hosted by USask, including a person who is granted deferred standing in a course:

-b) as a posting to a learning or course management system (e.g., PAWS, Blackboard) or e-reserve that is password protected or otherwise restricted to and accessible only by, students in the specific course, unit or program; or
+- as a posting to a learning or course management system (for example, PAWS, Canvas) or e-reserve that is password protected or otherwise restricted to and accessible only by, students in the specific course, unit or program; or

 - A Short Excerpt includes: